-Because teens grow at different paces, a simple BMI score wouldn’t necessarily mean the same thing for you as it would for other 13 year olds.
+Because teens grow at different paces, a simple BMI score wouldn't necessarily mean the same thing for you as it would for other 13 year olds.
 For example, you could still be in the process of growing or you might have already gone through your greatest growth spurt.
 Therefore, your doctor would plot your number on a growth chart for all teens of your age and sex and give you a percentile ranking based on how you compare with other teens.
-You will be considered underweight if your BMI is under the fifth percentile, a healthy weight if your BMI is at the fifth or less than the 85th percentile, overweight if your BMI is at the 85th but under the 95th percentile or obese if your BMI is at or higher than the 95th percentile.
+A BMI under the fifth percentile is considered having underweight, a BMI between the fifth and 85th percentile is considered having a healthy weight, a BMI between the 85th and 95th percentile is considered having overweight and a BMI higher than the 95th percentile is considered having obesity.

 Other Weight Factors